 Number of paging VIOS partitions that are used by the mobile partition on the source server Number of paging VIOS partitions that are assigned to the shared memory pool on the destination server 2 2 The mobile partition uses redundant paging VIOS partitions to access its paging space device on the source system.
-To successfully move the mobile partition in this situation, you can perform one of the following actions: • Do not specify a redundancy preference.
+To successfully move the mobile partition in this situation, you can perform one of the following actions: Do not specify a redundancy preference.
 By default, the HMC or the SDMC attempts to maintain the current redundancy configuration on the destination system.
 In this case, the mobile partition continues to use redundant paging VIOS partitions to access a paging space device on the destination system.
 Specify that the mobile partition does not use redundant paging VIOS partitions.
 The mobile partition uses a single paging VIOS partition to access a paging space device on the destination system.
-Specify that the mobile partition uses redundant paging VIOS partitions, if possible.
-Use this option if you want the mobile partition to use redundant paging VIOS partitions on the destination system or if you do not know whether the mobile partition can use redundant paging VIOS partitions on the destination system.
-The HMC or the SDMC examines the destination system to determine whether it is configured to support redundant paging VIOS partitions.
-In this case, the HMC or the SDMC finds that the mobile partition can use redundant paging VIOS partitions because two paging VIOS partitions are assigned to the shared memory pool on the destination server.
+Specify that the mobile partition uses redundant paging VIOS partition to access a paging space device on the destination system.
+Specify that the mobile partition uses redundant paging VIOS partitions on the destination system.
+Specify that the mobile partition uses redundant paging VIOS partitions on the destination system.
+Specify that the mobile partition on the destination system or if you do not know whether the mobile partition can use redundant paging VIOS partitions on the destination system.
+The HMC or the SDMC examines the destination system to determine whether it is configured to support redundant paging VIOS partitions in this case, the HMC or the SDMC finds that the mobile partition can use redundant paging VIOS partitions are assigned to the shared memory pool on the destination server.
 The mobile partition continues to use redundant paging VIOS partitions to access a paging space device on the destination system.